Student Learning Outcomes

 International/Multi-Cultural Awareness

-The College of Agriculture and Life Sciences adopts the Faculty Senate outcomes for U.S. Diversity and International Perspectives:
+The College of Agriculture and Life Sciences adopts the Faculty Senate outcomes for U.S. Cultures and Communities and International Perspectives:

-U.S. Diversity - Students should achieve two of the following outcomes: They should be able to:
+U.S. Cultures and Community- Students should achieve three of the following outcomes: They should be able to:

-• analyze and evaluate the contributions of various underrepresented social groups in shaping the history and culture of the U.S.
+• Identify the experiences and contributions of underrepresented or marginalized groups and how they have shaped the history and culture of the United States.

 International Perspectives - Students should achieve two of the following outcomes: They should be able to: